amm414/amm414/README.md

   + Data Science techniques utilizing Python.
 Primarily to analyze education and income/wealth data from the Census and Bureau of Labor Statistics.
   I have worked previous projects that utilized R, but I am trying to familiarize myself with Python's many libraries for data science.

-- 📫 How to reach me:
-  + For now, please reach me via GitHub, as I do not wish to put any other contact information on the web.